“Brilliant. . .a thorough and eminently readable dissection of a pernicious lie.”

 Henry Louis Gates, Jr., author of The Black Box: Writing the Race

 ‘This book is urgently needed.
-It restores vitality to the story of how race became a dominant political and scientific idea, extending familiar narratives with provocative new detail.”
+It restores vitality to the story of how race became a dominant political and scientific idea.”

 Paul Gilroy, author of There Ain’t No Black in the Union Jack